Is Casa Milà Worth It in 2026? Honest Review + Tips

 The Flower Courtyard is a huge space with colorful flower mosaics painted on the walls and ceiling of a staircase leading up to the main floor.

-The Butterfly Courtyard is equally beautiful, featuring wall paintings and a huge wrought iron gate with a butterfly design.
+The Butterfly Courtyard is beautiful too, with wall paintings that look like watercolors and a huge wrought iron gate with a butterfly design.

 While not included in the basic tour, the courtyards also lead down a ramp to Gaudi’s Room, which is the former garage of the Gaudí house.